Apply for Housing at Pitt-Johnstown

 - If you have a specific building in which you would like to live, you may indicate it.
 Please note, indicating a preference does not guarantee you housing in that building.
 You do not have to indicate a preference.

 - Select a meal plan.

 - Agree to the Terms and Conditions for living on campus.
 This is your housing contract.
-We recommend that you email the contract to yourself so that you have a copy available.
-Click the check boxes next to each statement.
-Enter your STUDENT ID NUMBER (7 digits) in the indicated area.
-Do not enter your user name or any other number.
+Check the boxes next to each statement.
+Enter your seven-digit STUDENT ID NUMBER (do not enter your username) in the indicated area.
 Click on the “Submit Housing Application” button.
 You will receive a confirmation email that you have completed your application.

 Housing assignment information will be communicated to students in late July or early August.
 This information will include the room assignment, roommate information, and move-in details.

 If you are not 18 years of age at the time you attempt to complete the housing application, you will be required to provide a cosigner for the contract.
 You will need to provide the email address for your parent/guardian.
 Your parent/guardian will receive an email with instructions regarding how to co-sign the contract.
 Once he/she has done so, you will be able continue with the housing application process.

 Changing your Housing Application